Massive wave propagation near null infinity: Classical dynamics on the de,sc- phase space

 \begin{lemma} Fix signs $\varsigma,\sigma\in \{-,+\}$. \begin{itemize} \item Given any compact subset $K\subseteq \calN^\varsigma_\sigma\cap{}^{\mathrm{de,sc}}\pi^{-1}( \Omega_{\mathrm{nfTf},\sigma,T})$, there exist symbols $s_0,s_1,s_2 \in C^\infty({}^{\mathrm{de,sc}}\overline{T}^* \bbO)$ such that $s=s_0$ near $K$, using the coordinates \cref{eq:misc_co1}, and

-globally, with $\varsigma \sigma s_2>0$ on $\calN^\varsigma_\sigma$. \item Given any compact subset $K\subseteq \calN^\varsigma_\sigma \cap {}^{\mathrm{de,sc}}\pi^{-1}( \Omega_{\mathrm{nfSf},\sigma,R})$, there exist symbols $\lambda_0,\lambda_1,\lambda_2 \in C^\infty({}^{\mathrm{de,sc}}\overline{T}^* \bbO)$ such that $\lambda=\lambda_0$ near $K$, using the coordinates \cref{eq:misc_co2}, and
+globally, with $s_2>0$ on $\calN^\varsigma_\sigma$. \item Given any compact subset $K\subseteq \calN^\varsigma_\sigma \cap {}^{\mathrm{de,sc}}\pi^{-1}( \Omega_{\mathrm{nfSf},\sigma,R})$, there exist symbols $\lambda_0,\lambda_1,\lambda_2 \in C^\infty({}^{\mathrm{de,sc}}\overline{T}^* \bbO)$ such that $\lambda=\lambda_0$ near $K$, using the coordinates \cref{eq:misc_co2}, and

-globally, with $\varsigma \sigma \lambda_2>0$ on $\calN^\varsigma_\sigma $. \end{itemize} \end{lemma} \begin{proof} The proofs of the two parts are similar, so we only write up the first, and we only consider $\calN^+_+$, the other three cases being similar.
+globally, with $\lambda_2>0$ on $\calN^\varsigma_\sigma $. \end{itemize} \end{lemma} This lemma encodes, in a symbolic fashion, the fact that, on the characteristic set $\Sigma_{\mathsf{m}}$ of $p$ (though not $p[g]$), $s$ and $1-\lambda$ have a semidefinite sign; see \Cref{fig:flowplot}. \begin{proof} The proofs of the two parts are similar, so we only write up the first, and we only consider $\calN^+_+$, the other three cases being similar.
 In the coordinates \cref{eq:misc_co1}, we have